andzejsp/HomeLab/README.md

 ```
 mkdir synapse && cd synapse && mkdir data
 ```

+## Create docker-compose file

-Now create `docker-compose.yml` file and add the contents:
+Now create `docker-compose.yml` file and add the contents (be sure to edit your domain names and passwords):

 ```
 nano docker-compose.yml